Research

 [MPW+24] – Cole Mathis, Devansh Patel, Westley Weimer, Stephanie Forrest, Self-organization in computation and chemistry: Return to AlChemy, 2024, Chaos 34 (9), pdf, doi

 TLDR: Generate a giant set of expressions in the lambda calculus (a simple functional programming language).
 Take two out.
 Compose and reduce (evaluate) them.
 Return the composed expression and one parent back into the set.
-Repeat a bazillion times.
-Do you observe anything interesting?
+Repeat many (~10^8) times.
+What structures emerge?
 Are there theoretical implications for certain types of chemistries?

 [Vim25] – Devansh Vimal, Planarity of Mycielski-like graph expansions, 2025, arXiv preprint, pdf

-TLDR (non-math): OK, this one is really cool.
-Charlieplexing is a neat little method of reading inputs from a lot of switches using relatively few microcontroller pins.
-Charlieplexed circuits can be transformed into ‘power saving’ circuits by adding a few interrupt lines.
+TLDR (non-math): Charlieplexing is a neat method of reading inputs from a lot of switches using relatively few microcontroller pins.
+Charlieplexed circuits are not power-efficient by default, but they can be made power-efficient by adding a few interrupt lines.
 The transformation of an ordinary charlieplex circuit to the power-saving circuit might make the power-saving circuit unroutable on a single-sided PCB (i.e. non-planar).
 Here, I characterize all charlieplex circuits for which the power-saving circuits are planar.
-Turns out that this is the set of all bipartite cactus graphs.
+I prove that this is the set of all bipartite cactus graphs.

 I discovered this result after trying much too hard to save $1 off of a PCB order by making my PCB single-sided.
 The PCB was for heartstopper, a tiny mechanical keyboard.